-- In the Pilot's Tickets view, click to open the workflow editor and create a workflow.
-First simply add and connect the above steps.
+- 1. - In the Pilot's Tickets view, click First simply add and connect the above steps.
 We will add details later.
 Learn more about creating workflows here. - 2.
 Save your workflow as "GRP EXA2 Submit". - 3.
 In the Prepare Graphics for Nesting step, use White Background to base our cut path on (with our example PDFs).
 Choose bleed and SmartMarks as you wish.
-We propose to write the resulting prepared files in a specific folder and with a specific name like [File] Prep.
+We propose to write the resulting prepared files in a specific folder and with a specific name like [File]Prep.